 - A Cloudflare account

 cloudflareddaemon installed on the host and client machines

 If you have an origin that serves both SSH and HTTP requests, you need to place those services on separate domains or subdomains.
 Otherwise, errors occur when attempting to access the machine over different protocols.
 For example, requests made in a web browser will route over SSH and fail.

-To use Cloudflare Access, you first need to add a site to Cloudflare.
+To use Cloudflare Access, you first need to to Cloudflare.
 You can use any site you have registered; the site does not need to be the same one you use for customer traffic and it does not need to match sites in your internal DNS.

 Adding the site to Cloudflare requires changing your domain's authoritative DNS to point to Cloudflare's nameservers.
 Once configured, all requests to that hostname will be sent to Cloudflare's network first, where Access policies can be applied.